Today in Hip-Hop: Gravediggaz Release ‘6 Feet Deep’

 One of rap’s first supergroups, Gravediggaz brought together of a collection of MCs and producers from some of hip-hop’s most seminal acts.
 The group consisted of “The Undertaker” (Prince Paul of Stetasonic and producer of De La Soul), “The RZArector” (The RZA from Wu-Tang Clan), “The Grym Reaper” (Too Poetic) and “The Gatekeeper” (Frukwan of Stetasonic).
-The group was came together in the summer of 1994 in large part because the freedom to work on solo projects after the The RZA negotiated Wu-Tang’s legendary deal with Loud Records a year prior.
+The group came together in the summer of 1994 in large part because the freedom to work on solo projects after the The RZA negotiated Wu-Tang’s legendary deal with Loud Records a year prior.

-After the album’s initial title, Niggamortis, proved too much of hard sell to American audiences, 6 Feet Deep went to becoming one of the most seminal albums in the genre of horrorcore.
-Although, the album only produced one Billboard Top 100 hit, “Diary Of A Madman, the significance of the album extends to this day.
-Gravediggaz influence extends the music of artists like Insane Clown Posse, Tech N9ne, D12, Cage, Necro and the Three 6 Mafia.
-After 6 Feet Deep, Gravediggaz went on to release two more albums and couple of EPs before breaking up for good after the death of member Too Poetic in 2001.
-However, 6 Feet Deep remains one of the most beloved, horrorcore albums in hip-hop history.
+Gravediggaz influence can be heard through artists like Insane Clown Posse, Tech N9ne, D12, Cage, Necro and the Three 6 Mafia.
+After 6 Feet Deep, Gravediggaz released two more albums and a few EPs before breaking up for good after the death of member Too Poetic in 2001.
+6 Feet Deep still remains one of the most beloved horrorcore albums in hip-hop history.